SEALED AIR CORPORATION

 Committee Authority and Responsibilities

-As part of the Audit Committee's oversight responsibility, the Audit Committee shall review and discuss with management and the independent auditor, as appropriate:
+As part of the Audit Committee’s oversight responsibility, the Audit Committee shall review and discuss with management and the independent auditor, as appropriate:

-1. major issues regarding accounting principles and financialstatement presentations, including any significant changes in the Corporation's selection or application of accounting principles, major issues as to the adequacy of the Corporation's internal controls, and any special audit steps adopted in light of material control deficiencies;
+- major issues regarding accounting principles and financial statement presentations, including any significant changes in the Corporation’s selection or application of accounting principles, major issues as to the adequacy of the Corporation’s internal controls, and any special audit steps adopted in light of material control deficiencies;

-4. the type and presentation of information to be included in earnings press releases, paying particular attention to any use of "pro forma" or "adjusted" non-GAAP information.
+- the type and presentation of information to be included in earnings press releases, paying particular attention to any use of “pro forma” or “adjusted” non-GAAP

 The Audit Committee will establish procedures for the receipt, retention, and treatment of complaints received by the Corporation regarding accounting, internal accounting controls, or auditing matters and for the confidential, anonymous submission by employees of the Corporation or others of concerns regarding questionable accounting or auditing matters.